 The Australian Department of Defence has implemented the Defence Industry Security Program (DISP) to minimise third party risk and enforce strict cybersecurity standards on contractors they work with.
 The program outlines a number of requirements across 4 key outcomes:

-Red Piranha offers a comprehensive DISP program to get you secure and certified.
+Red Piranha is DISP certified, so we intimately understand the journey and the DISP ecosystem.
+We offer a comprehensive range of DISP solutions to get you secure and certified.
 Our sovereign capability provides supply chain assurance across these 4 key outcome areas.
 As your trusted DISP partner, we can help with:

-The Centre for Defence Industry Capability (CDIC) offers free advisory and facilitation services for eligible defence sector SMEs and can help you to:
+The Office of Defence Industry Support (ODIS) offers free advisory and facilitation services for eligible defence sector SMEs and can help you to:

 This program can help you improve your business processes to become more competitive in the defence industry.
 If approved for the advisory and facilitation services, you will be offered one of the following: